Farewell My Concubine (film): Release in China

 The film premiered in Shanghai in July 1993 but was removed from theatres after two weeks for further censorial review, and was subsequently banned in August.
-State censorship was a common aspect in post-Mao cinema, where films that were politically unacceptable, such as Judou and Raise the Red Lantern, were removed from theater.
-However, the film won the Palme d'Or at the 1993 Cannes Film Festival, the ban was met with an international outcry.
+State censorship was a common aspect in post-Mao cinema, where films that were politically unacceptable, such as Ju Dou and Raise the Red Lantern, were removed from theaters.
+However, after the film won the Palme d'Or at the 1993 Cannes Film Festival, the ban was met with an international outcry.
 Feeling that there was "no choice" and fearing the ban hurt China's bid for the 2000 Summer Olympics, officials allowed the film to resume public showings in September.
 This release was censored; scenes dealing with the Cultural Revolution (led by the Chinese Communist Party) and homosexuality were edited, and the final scene was revised to "soften the blow of the suicide".

+This release pattern has also been discussed in relation to other early-1990s mainland Chinese festival films.
+Film scholar Xudong Zhang groups Farewell My Concubine with The Blue Kite and To Live.
+He writes that these films retell modern Chinese history through personal and family trauma.
+Zhang also notes that they were often banned or heavily censored in China, but praised by critics in the West.

 The 1990s saw the Chinese government trying to improve the country's image after political protests, especially in events such as the 1989 Tiananmen Square protests and massacre.
 Scholar David Shambaugh writes that the government's new agenda focused on "restoring the appearance of unity in the leadership, ensuring the loyalty of the military, reestablishing social order, reasserting central control over the provinces, recentralizing and retrenching the economy, and redefining China's role in a post-Cold War international environment".

-Leslie Cheung had not yet publicly come out as gay at the time.
-His gender performance in the film was, in fact, authentic.
-However, due to the conservative attitude toward homosexual culture in the Chinese-speaking world, as well as governmental policies, the film did not get shown at other Chinese-language film festivals, prior to its release in cinemas.
+The film's treatment of homosexuality and gender performance also affected its censorship and reception in Chinese-speaking contexts.
+Katherine Hui-Ling Chou links this response to conservative views of homosexuality and to state policy.